 Informed consent - adults

-You have the right to help decide what medical care is best for you.
+You have the right to help decide what medical care you want to receive.
 By law, your health care providers must explain your health condition and treatment choices to you.

 Informed consent means:

 - You are informed.
 You have received information about your health condition and treatment options.